This page looks a bit messy, because it is under contruction...

 Workshop for science-art-philosophy cross-over festival, in which we invited the audience to join us in short drawing exercises, prompting participants to engage with their surroundings in a multitude of ways.
 The first day, short drawing exercises familiarized participants with the situatedness and practice-specificity of drawing.
 We experimented with different ways and styles of drawing and attended to how these foster different ways of noticing.
 Participants also made first attempts to generate prompts for someone else as a way to affect the sensitivities of the other.
 During the fringe festival, we dove deeper into drawing as a collaborative practice of becoming sensitive (as opposed to viewing drawing as an individual talent).
 Through an exchange of drawings and of drawings and words, we became more and more articulated at using drawing as a sensitizing tool that can help us see worlds and practice knowledge in unexpected ways.

-In this workshop, we explored different ways of becoming aware of our body within the context of doing scientific research.
+In the workshop "Becoming sensitive research instruments", we explored different ways of becoming aware of our body within the context of doing scientific research.
 Working around three topics – ‘The body relating to space’, ‘The body relating to objects’ and ‘The body relating to other ([more-than]human) bodies’ – we experimented with different exercises to become body aware and to investigate what it means to “practice” a body when practicing science.
 In what ways do bodies come into being in our scientific practices?
 What if we think about our bodies as our most important research instruments?
 How can we be more aware of specificities of this instrument?
 What sensitivities do the spaces, objects and subjects we work with ask or afford for?
 We investigated these and more questions through moving, relating, documenting and reflecting.

 2023: Symposium for the senses